-Now we have arrived at the point of the bondage of the will of fallen man.
+Now we have arrived at the point of the bondage of the will of fallen humanity.
 This is something I am bound to do, something I will do, something I cannot escape doing, because in my fallen state I simply don’t want to do anything else.
 And [cut off on right margin] left to myself, I will it immutably.
-Whatever “God” may mean, and I may, for reasons of “heart” and “conscience” not to say “sentiment,” no doubt still be haunted by the idea and want to hang on to it, he shall have to conform to my immutable will.
+Whatever “God” may mean (and I may for reasons of “heart” and “conscience” not to say “sentiment” no doubt still be haunted by the idea and want to hang on to it), he shall have to conform to my immutable will.
 Thus, I am bound.
 I am bound to the belief in my own freedom in defiance of God.
 “Scripture sets before us a man who is not only bound, wretched, captive, sick and dead, but who through the operation of Satan his Lord, adds to his other miseries that of blindness, so that he believe himself to be free, happy, possess of liberty and ability, whole and alive.
-The bondage of the will, therefore, is not a logical conclusion from the idea of God and his absolute necessity, it is the inevitable, the inescapable (for fallen man) recoil from such an idea.
+The bondage of the will, therefore, is not a logical conclusion from the idea of God and his absolute necessity, it is the inevitable, the inescapable (for fallen creatures) recoil from such an idea.
 This is the point that is almost universally missed and the hinge upon which the coherence of Luther’s argument depends.
-Reason (pagan philosopher, poet and peasant) cannot logically avoid absolute necessity.
+The reasoning of not only pagan philosophers and poets but also peasants cannot logically avoid absolute necessity.
 This “bombshell” “shatters” free will and “knocks it flat.”
 Nevertheless, this cannot be accepted.
 The will is bound to assert, to protest, to believe in its own freedom.
 Without the Spirit of God, it must do so.
-The Bondage of the Will is the recoil, the natural response to the very idea of God.
-Luther is not making an abstract logical deduction, he is describing man’s experience — what is actually the case.
+The bondage of the will is the recoil, the natural response to the very idea of God.
+Luther is not making an abstract logical deduction, he is describing human experience — what is actually the case.

 The bondage of the will is not, therefore, the result of some kind of determinism by which I am forced to do something I really don’t want to do.
-I will just exactly what I will to will.
+I will exactly what I will to will.
 That is precisely the bondage.
 I cannot will anything else.

 That is to say, a man without the Spirit of God does not do evil against his will, under pressure, as though he were taken by the scruff of the neck and dragged into it, like a thief or footpad being dragged off against his will to punishment; but he does it spontaneously and voluntarily, and this willingness or volition is something which he cannot in his own strength eliminate, restrain or alter.
 He goes on willing and desiring to evil; and if external pressure forces him to act otherwise, nevertheless he will within remain avers to do doing and chafes under such constraint and opposition.

-The bound will of fallen man, in other words, wills just what it wills.
+The bound will of a fallen person, in other words, wills just what it wills.
 That is its bondage: immutably!